Highway Investment Analysis Methodology

 Operations Investment Costs

-The unit costs for each deployment item were taken from the U.S. Department of Transportation's (DOT's) ITS Benefits Database and Unit Costs Database and supplemented with costs based on the ITS Deployment Analysis System (IDAS) model.
+The unit costs for each deployment item were taken from the DOT ITS Benefits Database and Unit Costs Database and supplemented with costs based on the ITS Deployment Analysis System model.
 Costs were broken down into initial capital costs and annual operating and maintenance costs.
-Also, costs were determined for building the basic infrastructure to support the equipment, as well as for the incremental costs per piece of equipment that is deployed.
-A major addition to operations deployment costs in this report is the inclusion of traffic signal replacement costs, which were not previously considered in the estimated capital costs.
+Additionally, costs were determined for building the basic infrastructure to support the equipment and for the incremental costs per piece of equipment deployed.

 Impacts of Operations Deployments